Chill-Astro/PyCalc-JE/README.md

-PyCalc-CE : A Simple and Lightweight Calculator.
-Now in C++!
+PyCalc-JE : A Simple and Lightweight Calculator.
+Now in Java!

-CE - C++ Edition
+JE - Java Edition

 Features Include :